-“We are delighted that the FCA listened to the concerns of the FIC and a coalition of organisations - including Bristol Personal Finance Research Centre, Money and Mental Health Policy Institute, Age UK, StepChange and Macmillan - and has opted for the right approach to defining vulnerability”.
+“We are delighted that the FCA listened to the concerns of the FIC and a coalition of organisations - including the Money Advice Trust, Bristol Personal Finance Research Centre, Money and Mental Health Policy Institute, Age UK, StepChange and Macmillan - and has opted for the right approach to defining vulnerability”.

 Notes to editors

 The FCA’s definition of a vulnerable consumer is: